Ajeetkumar1850/Ajeetkumar1850/README.md

 📆 Graduating in: 2027.

-💻 Currently exploring web development, data science, and machine learning, while enhancing my skills in Java, Data Structures, and Algorithms.
+💻 Currently exploring web development,  and machine learning, while enhancing my skills in Java, Data Structures and Algorithms.

 🌱 I enjoy working on Node.js, Express, and MongoDB for backend development, as well as honing my frontend skills with HTML, CSS, and JavaScript and React .